 It would be difficult to kill all the grubs, and they do so much good for your garden and their natural habitat that you probably shouldn’t.

 However, you can take some measures that will minimize the numbers significantly.
-Experts actually advise that killing all the grubs is very difficult even if you use harsh chemicals.
+Experts advise that killing all the grubs is very difficult, even if you use harsh chemicals.

 The best action to minimize bugs growing is to use a natural suppression treatment to minimize food for magpies.
 One of the best controls is the use of organic grub control.

 There are no guarantees that you will be able to stop magpies from landing in your garden completely using any of the above methods.
-However, a combination of the above techniques will see the damage to your garden minimized, and the number of blackbirds invading your property reduced significantly.
+However, a combination of the above techniques will minimize the damage to your garden and reduce the number of blackbirds invading your property significantly.